cuonggt/omakma/README.md

 # Omakma

-An Opiniated Omakase Developer Setup for macOS Sonoma 14.5 and newer heavily inspired by [Omakub](https://github.com/basecamp/omakub).
+An opinionated Omakase Developer Setup for macOS Sonoma 14.5 and newer heavily inspired by [Omakub](https://github.com/basecamp/omakub).
 Turn a fresh macOS installation into a fully-configured, beautiful, and modern web development system by running a single command.

 ## Installation

-With your fresh macOS installtion done, open the Terminal app and enter:
+With your fresh macOS installation done, open the Terminal app and enter:

 ```
 bash < <(curl -sL https://raw.githubusercontent.com/cuonggt/omakma/master/boot.sh)